With Love, J: Background and release

 Jessica originally signed with SM Entertainment in 2000.
 In 2007, she was chosen as a member of the group Girls' Generation.
 On September 30, 2014, Jessica announced on her personal Weibo account that she was "forced out" of the group, which was later confirmed by the record label itself.
 Jessica's final song with Girls' Generation is "Divine", which was released as a part of the repackaged version of their first Japanese greatest hits album, The Best.
 On August 6, 2015, S.M.
 Entertainment released an official statement stating that Jessica had officially parted ways with the company.

 In February 2016, Jessica announced that her first solo album would be released under her new agency, Coridel Entertainment.
 In April 2016, representatives announced that Jung would release her first album the following month in May.
 On April 30, Coridel Entertainment released the track list which included the title track "Fly" featuring American rapper Fabolous.
 Jung wrote and composed four out of the six tracks.
 The name of the extended play/mini album was revealed to be With Love, J.

 Promotion

 The music video for the debut single, "Fly," was released on May 17, 2016.
 The music video for "Fly" amassed over 2 million views within 24 hours of its release.
 A video for the second single, "Love Me The Same," was released the following day on May 18, 2016.

 The album was made available for pre-ordering by Coridel Entertainment via various online music services.
 The first 60,000 copies of the album had been sold out one day prior to the release date on May 16, 2016, leading the label to produce additional copies.

 Reception

-The album received mixed reviews from critics.
-Chester Chin from The Star rated the album 6/10, noting its emotional depth but criticizing some of its production choices.
-The Straits Times rated the album 2.5/5, highlighting both strengths and weaknesses in the composition and lyrical content.
-Despite these mixed reviews, the album resonated well with fans who appreciated the artist's heartfelt delivery and lyrical sincerity.
+Chester Chin from The Star rated the album 6/10.
+The Straits Times rated the album 2.5/5.